sammcvicker/amctimeline/index.md

             The sophists (where we get the word sophisticated) were a group of people trained in the new, very Greek, psychotechnology of rhetoric, or argumentative skill.
 They did not care what the argument was for, only that it could be delivered well.
 See <a href="#bullshit" class="link">bullshit</a> for more information.
           </p>
           <p>
             They were paid to teach citizens and prepare their speeches for democratic presentation.
 They would teach one man to argue for an augmentation of the Athenian navy and another for its diminuation.
-Socrates ultimately rejects the sophists as well, as they offer <a href="truth-&-relevance" class="link">relevance without truth</a>.
+Socrates ultimately rejects the sophists as well, as they offer <a href="#truth-&-relevance" class="link">relevance without truth</a>.
           </p>
         </div>
         <div class="event">